 One of the best parts of traveling is learning about other cultures.
-After spending a month in Bali and seeing the daily Hindu rituals performed there, I was excited to experience Tihar (a Nepali Hindu festival).
-My friend, Kalu, thought it would be fun for me to see the difference between celebrating in a small village and in the city.
-We spent half of the festival in the mountains in Tangting which you can read about here.
+After spending a month in Bali and seeing the daily Hindu rituals performed there, I was excited to experience the Tihar Festival (a Nepali Hindu festival).
+One of my local friends thought it would be fun for me to see the difference between celebrating in a small village and in the city.
+We spent half of the festival in the mountains in Tangting.
 The other half, we spent in the city of Pokhara.

 Tihar is a five day long festival known as the festival of lights.
-My understanding is that this festival celebrates the animals which humans are closest to.
-On the first day, they celebrate the dog which is like a bodyguard.
-The second day, they celebrate crows which act as messengers.
-On the third day, they celebrate the cow which is a Hindu god.
-The fourth day is seen as the start of a new calendar year.
-Nepal has a different calendar, and it is currently 2074.
+My understanding is that this festival celebrates the animals which humans are closest to as well as oneself and the goddess Laxmi.
+On the first day, they celebrate crows which act as messengers.
+The second day, they celebrate dogs which are our bodyguards and friends.
+On the morning of the third day, they celebrate the cow which is a Hindu god.
+In the evening of the third day they celebrate Laxmi, the goddess of wealth and good fortune.
+The fourth day is seen as the start of the Newari New Year and is a day of self worship for the Newar community.
 On the last day, sisters (not necessarily by blood) put tika (red dots) on their brothers’ foreheads to ensure a long life.

-Unfortunately, we had a really hard time finding crows in the mountain.
+Unfortunately, we had a really hard time finding crows in the mountain to celebrate Kag Tihar.
 Regardless, we laid out rice in several spots for them to eat.
 At night, the small village was lit with candles in every house.
-Kalu explained that in Pokhara, the candles are replaced with LED lights (like Christmas in the U.S.).
+My friend explained that in Pokhara, the candles are replaced with LED lights (like Christmas in the U.S.).
 Children came around our campfire at night and offered dances in exchange for money.
 It reminded me a little of Halloween back home.

-Kalu held up a 100 rupee note and told the kids they would get it for one dance, however, if the dance was good he’d throw down a 1000 rupee note.
+My friend held up a 100 rupee note and told the kids they would get it for one dance, however, if the dance was good he’d throw down a 1000 rupee note.
 One of the kids cracked me up.
-Although I couldn’t understand what he was saying, he came closer and Kalu showed him the 1000.
-I burst out laughing because the kid didn’t believe him and wanted to see it.
+Although I couldn’t understand what he was saying, he came closer and my friend showed him the 1000 rupees.
+I burst out laughing because the kid didn’t believe him and wanted to see it before dancing.
 Immediately, the kids got a lot better at dancing.
 I joined in the fun and threw down a 500 rupee note which got us at least two more good dances.
 The kids left thrilled with their earnings for the night.
 They’d made almost $20, which I think was a pretty good haul.

 After spending time with the cows, we headed back to Pokhara to see a different side of the celebration.
 People were in the streets dancing.
 Music blared from speakers.
 Comedians told jokes on the sidewalks.
 LED lights were everywhere, and the whole city seemed to be outside.
 We walked through town and stopped to watch several of the groups dancing.
 Everyone was giddy and or drunk knowing there was no work the next day.

-The sidewalks were decorated with colorful mandalas.
+The sidewalks were decorated with colorful mandalas (rangoli).
 Each one different from the last.
 An offering to please the goddess Lakshmi so that the family is given good fortune for the coming year.

 What’s your favorite holiday?
 Have you ever celebrated one in another country?